-599 Decision Sciences Internship.
+- 599 Decision Sciences Internship.
 (1-6, not repeatable) Integrates decision sciences theories with application to actual business practices.
 Students are exposed to a variety of positions within the business firm during the semester.
 All internships are supervised by a faculty coordinator and an executive in the business firm.
 Analytic reports of work accomplished by each student are presented to the coordinator.
 Graded S/U only.
-Prerequisites: Completion of six bours of decision sciences courses and written permission of the Department Chairperson.

-602 Department Research Seminar.
+Prerequisites: Completion of six hours of decision sciences courses and written permission of the Department Chairperson. - 602 Department Research Seminar.
 (0) A survey of contemporary theoretical and applied economic research.
-Graded S/U. Prerequisite: Graduate standing.

-603 Business Analytics Assessment.
+Graded S/U. Prerequisite: Graduate standing. - 603 Business Analytics Assessment.
 (0) All students in the post-baccalaureate certificate in business analytics are required to satisfactorily complete the assessment examination prior to graduation.
-Prerequisite: Enrollment in the Post-Baccalaureate Certificate in Business Analytics.

-604 Applied Statistics and Decision Analytics Assessment.
+Prerequisite: Enrollment in the Post-Baccalaureate Certificate in Business Analytics. - 604 Applied Statistics and Decision Analytics Assessment.
 (0) All students in the Applied Statistics and Decision Analytics program are required to satisfactorily complete the assessment examination prior to graduation.
 This course also offers career preparation guidance and therefore should be taken during the student's last semester on campus.
-Prerequisite: Enrollment in the Applied Statistics and Decision Analytics program.
+Prerequisite: Eurollment in the Applied Statistics and Decision Analytics program.

-501 Readings in Economics.
-(1-3, repeatable to 3) Graded S/U. Prerequisites: Permission of Department Graduate Committee Chairperson.

-504 Price Theory.
+- 487G Econometrics.
+(3) Extensions of the single equation regression model, estimation, and testing; multicollinearity, heteroskedasticity, and errors in variables; maximum likelihood estimation and binary response models; simultaneous equation models and estimation.
+Interpretation and application of econometric models and methods is emphasized.
+Prerequisites: ECON 231, ECON 232, DS 303; MATH 137 or ECON 381; or permission of the instructor. - 488G Experimental Economics.
+(3) Overview of scientific methodology relevant to studying economic decision-making.
+Best practices in collecting, managing, and presenting quantitative economic data and an introduction to the traditions of experimental economic design.
+Applied focus on software tools and project management.
+Prerequisites: STAT 171 and ECON 381; or permission of the instructor. - 501 Readings in Economics.
+(1-3, repeatable to 3) Graded S/U. Prerequisites: Permission of Department Graduate Committee Chairperson. - 504 Price Theory.
 (3) Theories of consumption and optimal firm behavior, introducing general equilibrium in a simple exchange economy.
 A focus on decision-making under risk and uncertainty, across time and market structures, and involving asymmetric information.
-Prerequisite: ECON 481G or permission of the graduate advisor and ECON 509 or equivalent.

-506 Econometrics I. (3) Elements of the theory and practice of econometrics: including univariate and multivariate single equation models, statistical problems such as multicollinearity, special techniques and applications, and an introduction to simultaneous equations models.
+Prerequisite: ECON 481G or permission of the graduate advisor and ECON 509 or equivalent. - 506 Econometrics I. (3) Elements of the theory and practice of econometrics: including univariate and multivariate single equation models, statistical problems such as multicollinearity, special techniques and applications, and an introduction to simultaneous equations models.
 Students will complete a project involving hypothesis formulation, data collection, analysis using statistical software, and written presentation of results.
-Prerequisite: ECON 509 or equivalent.

-507 Econometrics II.
+Prerequisite: ECON 509 or equivalent. - 507 Econometrics II.
 (3) Advanced econometric estimation to include estimating micro and macroeconomic functions through simultaneous equation systems, dummy dependent variable models; and multivariate analysis.
 Class culminates in an independent research project.
-Prerequisites: ECON 481G or permission of the graduate advisor, and ECON 506.
+Prerequisites: ECON 481G or permission of the graduate advisor; and ECON 506.